akoiwang/CodingForSystemBiosciences/BashProgramming_practice.md

 #TODO
 ```

 Well, it is not that tidy, is it?
 There are files with ID `17407` in `Dataset2` directory, and there are also some of files also beginning with `17407` outside the directory.

+What are the names of these files?
+#TODO

 We can use `mv` to move files (i.e. change their locations)

 ```bash
 mv 17407_8_1.htseq-count.final Dataset2/ 	# move this file from "here" into "Dataset2"
 ```

-We can use `*` to mean "anything and everything, including blank space and nothing"
+We can use `*` to mean *anything and everything, including blank space and nothing, except a line break*

 ```bash
 mv 17407* Dataset2		# move any files that begin with 17407 into te directory "Dataset2"